What is Alzheimer’s disease?

 How is Alzheimer’s disease diagnosed?

-There is currently no single test to identify Alzheimer’s disease.
+There is currently no single test to diagnose Alzheimer’s disease.
 However, there are several ways a clinical diagnosis can be made.
 These include:

 - Detailed medical history